 The Swiss watchmaking brand is well-known among true connoisseurs for its extensive collection of ultra-thin automatic calibers.
 Built exclusively in-house (unlike many established watchmaking brands, Piaget has enough spare capacity even to sell their calibers to third-party brands who can’t afford making their own movements,) their mechanisms feature the level of craftsmanship that is out of reach to nine out of ten brands that are often considered “high-end” by general public.
 Entering the business of hairbreadth-thin movements in 1957, the manufacture continues its journey with the new Piaget Altiplano (ref.
 G0A38130) automatic wristwatch, which is presented in a white gold case and is powered by their newest Calibre 1208P self-winding movement that features their signature off-centered micro-rotor with gold oscillating weight.

-Being only 2.35 mm thick, the movement is almost 30 millimeters in diameter (perhaps, Piaget’s engineers needed more real estate not only for the micro-rotor, which is made of heavier 22-carat yellow gold alloy, but also for other elements that would otherwise be stacked vertically.)
+Being only 2.35 mm thick (actually, not much thicker than some modern coins,) the movement is almost 30 millimeters in diameter (perhaps, Piaget’s engineers needed more real estate not only for the micro-rotor, which is made of heavier 22-carat yellow gold alloy, but also for other elements that would otherwise be stacked vertically.)

 Of course, the movement is not so large as to demand such an impressively oversized case whole 43 millimeters in diameter.
 Perhaps, the Swiss engineers deliberately increased the body’s width in order to change the timekeeper’s proportions making its 5.25 mm of thickness look like the sharp edge of a razor blade.